wp-plugins/gp-hub-driver-widget/readme.txt

 == Screenshots ==

-1. Example of the driver widget placed in the sidebar
+1. F1 Driver standings on the championship widget
-2. Closeup of complete widget display
+2. Formula E Team standings on the championship widget
 3. Example of the admin view for the widget
 4. Example of the Championship overview widget placed in the sidebar
+5. Example of the driver widget placed in the sidebar
+6. Closeup of complete widget display

 == Changelog ==
 = 1.1 =